CARTAvis/manual_source/source/appendix_a_version_history.rst

 2. FITS file association: The CARTA Electron app can now be associated with FITS files on macOS.
 This allows users to open FITS files directly with the CARTA app by double-clicking on the file or by using the "Open With" context menu.
 This provides a more convenient way for users to open FITS files with CARTA without having to manually launch the app and load the file.
 Users can also drag and drop a FITS image file or a set of FITS image files from Finder to the CARTA application icon in the Dock to open the image or images in CARTA.
 Users may also drag and drop a FITS image file or a set of FITS image files from Finder to the CARTA application window to open or append the image or images in the current session of CARTA.

+Homebrew installation method deprecation
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+CARTA v6.0 deprecates the Homebrew installation method for the macOS platform.
+The Homebrew installation method will no longer be maintained and supported in this and future releases of CARTA.
+Users are encouraged to switch to the macOS Electron Desktop application.
+The main reason for this deprecation is that in fact previous installation via Homebrew is bascially installing the Electron app, but following Homebrew's installation protocal.
+In addtion, the new Electron Desktop application now provides an auto-update feature that allows users to get notified of new releases and easily update to the latest version without having to manually check for updates and download the dmg file.
+This provides a more seamless update experience for users, ensuring that they can easily stay up-to-date with the latest features and improvements in CARTA.